TheSatoLab/CoVFit/README.md

 A protein language model for accurately predicting the fitness of SARS-CoV-2 variants

 ## Summary
-Successively emerging SARS-CoV-2 variants lead to repeated epidemic surges through escalated spreading potential (i.e., fitness).
+Continually emerging SARS-CoV-2 variants lead to repeated epidemic surges through escalated spreading potential (i.e., fitness).
 Modeling genotype–fitness relationship enables us to pinpoint the mutations boosting viral fitness and flag high-risk variants immediately after their detection.
 Here, we introduce CoVFit, a protein language model able to predict the fitness of variants based solely on their spike protein sequences.

 ## Contents
 ### CoVFit-CLI